 Of course, here’s where it gets really interesting.

-Other than being used, abused and appropriated to within an inch of his hagiographical life by modern church hierarchies and their altar-licking minions – who cares if he was ‘official’ or not?
-The man obviously had more Christianity in his little finger than most mass goers alive today – so who really gives a shit after 1500 years or so.
+Other than being used, abused and appropriated to within an inch of his hagiographical life by modern church hierarchies – who cares if he was ‘official’ or not?
+Who really gives a damn after 1500 years or so.
 Why bother?

 Why was it so important for him to BE a bishop?